 There’s variety to initially observe here, but it is how often that such ideas are aimlessly recycled that will soon bring you to regrettable levels of boredom.
 Enthusiastically crashing through junk clogging a river with a plough is interesting enough the first time, but is soon copied a few levels further where you’re required to smash boards blocking a race course.
 It’s lazy.

 That said, plane handling is commendable.
 Responsive, fluid, and silky smooth, younger players will be joyously beaming as they boost, loop and barrel roll their way to victory, even though, presumably for accessibility reasons, each handle exactly the same as one another.

 Whilst the Wii U GamePad is largely underutilised, the controller’s gyro sensors can be deployed for those wishing to experiment with motion control, although this sadly detracts from the experience.
 Whereas a second player can freely join you in the skies as and when they please, seeing the GamePad player use that screen whilst they steer their way through using a Wii Remote on the TV.

 Unlockables including in-game achievements, jigsaw pieces, and a Wing Rank progression system serve to expand your play time for those that wish to invest in them, whilst an explorative Free Flight mode is joined by Air Rallies and the admittedly addictive, if not overly elongated, Balloon Pop.

-Presentation also proves a distinct miss, with low resolution loading screen imagery and equally uninspired textures hinting toward a game that was seemingly upscaled from Wii rather than the other way around.
+The presentation also proves a distinct miss, with low-resolution loading screen imagery and equally uninspired textures hinting toward a game that was seemingly upscaled from Wii rather than the other way around.
 Worrying, even though the kids won’t care.